 Lots of progress this weekend!
 I put the slabs in the back garden up on Gumtree, and some nice people … Continue reading Bellevue – workdays 9-10

+The demolition man cometh!
 The garden looks bigger already.
 Was also planning on planting a hedge out the front today, … Continue reading Bellevue Project – work day 5

 It should be Project with a capital P.